thedaviddias/Front-End-Performance-Checklist/README.md

 * [ ] **Optimized and updated JS libraries:** ![medium]
 All JavaScript libraries used in your project are necessary (prefer Vanilla JavaScript for simple functionalities), updated to their latest version and don't overwhelm your JavaScript with unnecessary methods.

     *Why:*
     > Most of the time, new versions come with optimization and security fix.
-You should use the most optimized code to speed up your project and ensure that you'll not slow down your website or app without outdated plugin.
+You should use the most optimized code to speed up your project and ensure that you'll not slow down your website or app without the outdated plugin.

     *How:*
     > If your project use NPM packages, [npm-check](https://www.npmjs.com/package/npm-check) is a pretty interesting library to upgrade / update your libraries.